ignamlrz/learn-java/HELP.md

 | Throws ConcurrentModificationException         | YES                                    | NO                            |
 | Traversal                                      | Throws ConcurrentModificationException | Exists once upon construction |
 | Scalability                                    | Less scalable                          | More scalable                 |

 ---

+## 2. Thread Problems

+### Deadlock

+When two or more thread block forever.
+For example, when we want to use CyclicBarrier with 4 _parties_, but our ExecutorService only support 2 threads each time.
+When these threads await, CyclicBarrier need 2 threads to do the barrier

+Thread A executes Operation A which lock Object A, then tries to access Object B Thread B executes Operation B which lock Object B, then tries to access Object A

+Both threads will block indefinitely waiting for the other thread to release the lock, which it cannot

+### Livelock

+When two threads are stuck in a response loop, one thread responding to the other thread which prompts another response, and so on

+### Starvation

+When one thread gets limited access to a resource it needs to proceed because another thread is monopolizing the resource, due usually too time-consuming synchronized operations

+One or several threads continue to execute in a timely fashion but one or several threads are blocked

+---